-- ARM[®] and RealView[®] are registered trademarks and ARM926EJ-STM is a trademark of ARM Limited in the United States and/or other countries. - Atmel[®], AVR[®], and AVR Studio[®] are registered trademarks of Atmel Corporation in the United States and/or other countries. - Intel[®] is a registered trademark and CoreTM is a trademark of Intel Corporation in the U.S. and other countries. - Linux[®] is a registered trademark of Linus Torvalds in the U.S. and other countries. - Microsoft[®], Windows Vista[®], and Visual Studio[®] are registered trademarks of Microsoft Corporation in the United States and/or other countries. - Renesas[®] and H8[®] are registered trademarks of Renesas Technology Corporation in the United States and/or other countries. - Synopsys[®] is a registered trademark and Design VisionTM is a trademark of Synopsys, Inc. in the United States and/or other countries. - Ubuntu[®] is a registered trademark of Canonical Ltd. in the United States and/or other countries.
+- ARM and RealView are registered trademarks and ARM926EJ-S is the name of products of ARM Limited in the United States and/or other countries. - Atmel, AVR, and AVR Studio are registered trademarks of Atmel Corporation in the United States and/or other countries. - Intel is a registered trademark and Core is the name of products of Intel Corporation in the U.S. and other countries. - Linux is a registered trademark of Linus Torvalds in the U.S. and other countries. - Microsoft, Windows Vista, and Visual Studio are registered trademarks of Microsoft Corporation in the United States and/or other countries. - Renesas and H8 are registered trademarks of Renesas Technology Corporation in the United States and/or other countries. - Synopsys is a registered trademark and Design Vision is the name of products of Synopsys, Inc. in the United States and/or other countries.

+• Ubuntu is a registered trademark of Canonical Ltd. in the United States and/or other countries.